 The strategy provides the State with a strategic framework for managing waste and guides the Waste Authority in delivering its programs and development of advice to government.
 The strategy is accompanied by an action plan.
 The current strategy is available here and the action plan is available here.
+The strategy is aligned with the Government of Western Australia's Our Priorities: Sharing Prosperity, specifically A liveable environment.

 Western Australia will become a sustainable, low-waste, circular economy in which human health and the environment are protected from the impacts of waste.